 The MRC Clinical Trials Unit at UCL (MRC CTU at UCL) is a centre of excellence for clinical trials, meta-analyses and epidemiological studies.
 It specialises in cancer and HIV/AIDS, but also undertakes research in other areas, including rheumatoid arthritis, tuberculosis and mental health.

-The MRC Cognition and Brain Sciences Unit (MRC CBSU) is one of the largest and most enduring contributors to the understanding of human cognition and its disorders.
+The MRC Cognition and Brain Sciences Unit (MRC CBU), at the University of Cambridge, is one of the largest and most enduring contributors to the understanding of human cognition and its disorders.
 The unit explores cognitive activities such as attention, emotion, language and memory.
 The research carried out spans the spectrum from basic to translational science including developing new treatments for depression, improving hearing through cochlear implants and helping children to overcome memory problems.

 The MRC Centre for Cognitive Ageing and Cognitive Epidemiology at the University of Edinburgh (CCACE) focuses on the reciprocal influences of cognition and health across the human life course.
 The Centre is part of the Research Councils’ Lifelong Health and Wellbeing (LLHW) programme and is funded by the Medical Research Council (MRC) and the Biotechnology and Biological Sciences Research Council (BBSRC).